Respiratory syncytial virus vaccine: Development

 Attempts to develop an RSV vaccine began in the 1960s with an unsuccessful inactivated vaccine developed by exposing the RSV virus to formalin (formalin-inactivated RSV (FI-RSV)).
-This early vaccine induced vaccine-associated enhanced respiratory disease (VAERD), in which children who had not previously been exposed to RSV and were subsequently vaccinated would develop severe RSV disease if exposed to the virus itself, including fever, wheezing, and bronchopneumonia.
+This early vaccine induced vaccine-associated enhanced respiratory disease (VAERD), in which children who had not previously been exposed to RSV and were vaccinated would develop severe RSV disease if exposed to the virus itself, including fever, wheezing, and bronchopneumonia.
 Some eighty percent of such children (vs. 5% of virus-exposed controls) were hospitalized, and two children died of lethal lung inflammation during the first natural RSV infection after vaccination of RSV-naive infants.
 This deadly vaccine failure slowed vaccine development for many years.

 A 1998 paper reported that research had advanced greatly over the previous ten years.
 A 2019 paper similarly claimed that research toward developing a vaccine had advanced greatly over the prior 10 years, with more than 30 candidates in some stage of development.
 The same study predicted that a vaccine would be available within ten years.
 Candidates included particle-based vaccines, attenuated vaccines, mRNA vaccines, protein subunit vaccines, and vector-based vaccines.

 A 2013 study detailed the crystal structure of the RSV fusion (F) protein and how its stability could be improved.
 This provided the basis for finding the most effective F protein constructs, which are used in RSV vaccines.
 To develop its vaccine, Pfizer engineered 400 different F protein constructs to identify the most immunogenic, and constructed a bivalent RSV prefusion F investigational vaccine.

 In February 2023, results of a phase III study of around 25,000 participants age 60+ were published.
 One dose of the Arexvy vaccine provided 94% efficacy against severe RSV pneumonia and 72% efficacy against RSV acute respiratory infection.
 An advisory panel to the FDA recommended approval of the vaccine in February 2023.